Here's how a South American honey bear made its way to Tacoma via a Yakima rest stop

 Here’s how a South American honey bear made its way to Tacoma via a Yakima rest stop

-Kinkajous are exotic animals native to the tropical rain forests of South and Central America.
+Jun.
+27—Kinkajous are exotic animals native to the tropical rainforests of South and Central America.
 But this weekend, one such “honey bear” was captured at a Yakima rest stop and transported to its temporary new home: the Point Defiance Zoo & Aquarium.

 State wildlife officials on Sunday secured the rogue kinkajou in a carrier in Yakima, where it was photographed lounging on a road sign.
 Authorities then transported the animal to the Tacoma zoo, 5400 N. Pearl St.